HarishDubbaka/Docker-k8s/Day55/Readme.md

 # 🚑 Kubernetes Control Plane Failure Troubleshooting Guide

 Troubleshooting a **Kubernetes Control Plane failure** is a core skill for platform engineers and DevOps teams.
 When the control plane is down, the cluster cannot schedule or manage workloads.

-This guide provides a **practical, production-ready troubleshooting workflow**.
+This guide provides a **practical,troubleshooting workflow**.

-***
+---

-## 1️⃣ Check Control Plane Node Status
+# 1️⃣ Check Control Plane Node Status

-First, confirm whether the control plane node is healthy:
+First, confirm whether the control plane node is healthy.

 ```bash
 kubectl get nodes